 McClure’s approach to infant massage includes the Indian massage strokes she learned while working there; it also includes Swedish massage strokes and reflexology techniques.

-The Benefits of Massage – For You And Your Baby
+The Benefits of Infant Massage – For You And Your Baby

 According to moms and dads who’ve used infant massage, the benefits are numerous.
 And here’s the thing: infant massage is good for both you and your baby!